Understanding the role and powers of the DEM

 Overview of the Director General's functions

-- The role of the Director General is to support the Mayor and manage the day-to-day operation of the local authority.
-There are specific functions that will remain with the Director General and for which they are accountable to the council.
+- The role of the Director General is to support the Mayor and carry out other fuunctionos retained by the Director General.
+These specific functions remain with the Director General and they are accountable for their performance to the council.
 These can be summarised as:

 - The administration of schemes, grants and loans, including decisions on applications under enactments for the granting of a permission, approval, permit, consent, certificate, licences, or other form of statutory authorisation